-Writer Paul Greenberg and his friend David Gold bicycled across the untouched Italian region of Puglia in his latest feature for AFAR.
+In AFAR's November/December 2015 issue, writer Paul Greenberg and his friend David Gold bicycled across the untouched Italian region of Puglia.
 He left with a great story, as well as some great tips on how to do your own version of the trip through untouched Italian hillsides.

 Find Your Bicycle Tour Outfitter:

 Paul Greenberg’s bicycle trip was organized by Gray & Co.
 “When you bike, the countryside becomes your museum,” says company founder and AFAR Travel Advisory Council member Cari Gray.
 “On more traditional trips, you don’t meet the farmer, and you don’t hang out with the fisherman.
 And you can’t smell olive trees from the back of a car.”

 Gray exclusively organizes custom trips.
 “We emphasize choice and flexibility,” she says.
 “It’s not just the same formula with different people.”
 During a tour in Chile, for example, you might cycle around the conical volcanoes in northern Patagonia, bike to vineyards for wine tastings, and sample grilled lamb at a traditional asado.
 From $1,200 per person, per day.
 416-998-4082. —Lara Takenaga

 Corsica—one of the company’s most challenging destinations—beckons with its panoramic seaside views and pink granite cliffs.
 During a six-day trip, participants cycle to artist enclaves, jet ski in the Mediterranean, and try local specialties like wild boar charcuterie and goat cheese.
 From $4,698.
 888-883-7948.